epfl-dlab/WikiPDA/README.md

 ## What can I do with WikiPDA?

-WikiPDA gives you a distribution over K topics generated with LDA.
-The process is unsupervised, and it allows you to discover the subjects more covered in different languages.
+WikiPDA gives you a language-agnostic distribution over K topics generated with LDA.
+The process is unsupervised, and it allows you to discover the subjects more covered in different languages, compute the topics distance between Wikipedia editions, or get a topics vector that can be used as an input for a supervised task.

+Few examples:

 Examine the density of topics in different languages:
 ![Topics Density](images/topics_density.png)